 4-6 slices cheese (my favorite cheddar)

 Sift together flour, baking powder, xanthan gum and salt.
-Add soda, milk, oil and agave, stirring until just combined.
+Add soda, milk, and oil, stirring until just combined.
 Pour a small amount (1/4 to 1/3 cup, depending on size of iron) into prepared waffle iron, top with tomato and cheese slices, cover with another 1/4 cup batter.
 Close and cook per machine instructions.
 I cooked mine about 3-4 minutes on one side, flipping and cooking another minute (using a waffle iron that flips).

 As you read this, I am most likely at the DEQ.
 Wish me luck.